opengsn/docs/javascript-client/tutorial.md

 ```

 This paymaster is naive, but not a complete sucker.
 It only accepts requests going to our
-service.
+recipient smart contract.
 This is the way that `preRelayedCall` returns a rejection - either by
 failing a `require`, by explicitly calling `revert`, or even just running out of gas.
 If we return any value from this function
 normally it means that the paymaster is committed to paying for the transaction, and
 will do so even if the transaction ultimately fails.